GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/sandbox/README.md

 This quick-start deployment guide can be used to set up an environment to familiarize yourself with the architecture and get an understanding of the concepts.

+**NOTE: This environment is not intended to be a long lived environment.
+It is intended for temporary demonstration and learning purposes.**

 ### Requirements

 In this guide you can choose to bring your project (BYOP) or have Terraform create a new project for you.
 The requirements are difference based on the option that you choose.